Ariharasudhan-A/Finding-The-Closest-Player-To-Virat-Kohli-In-The-Entire-IPL-Using-K-Nearest-Neighbor-KNN/README.md

 The objective of this project is to analyze the similarity between cricket players based on their performance in IPL across different game phases.
 The project utilizes the **K-Nearest Neighbors (KNN)** algorithm with two distance metrics: **Euclidean Distance** and **Cosine Similarity**.
 The focus is on comparing various players with **V Kohli** to identify the most similar players.

 The project involves:
-- Stats extraction from the ball by ball data for openers and one down batters in IPL
+- Stats extraction for every game phase from the ball by ball data for openers and one down batters in IPL
 - Pre-processing the stats data
 - Implementing KNN with Euclidean and Cosine distances for player comparison
 - Visualizing the similarity between players using bar charts and heatmaps